Sum2dou/sum2dou.github.io/_portfolio/portfolio-3.md

 ---
 title: "Fluid Animation Experiment Report Using Obi Fluid Plugin in Unity"
 excerpt: "The fluid animation effect is achieved using Unity.
-It comes from the optional major assignment of the undergraduate course "Animation Technology and Principles."
+It comes from the optional major assignment of the undergraduate course Animation Technology and Principles."
 image: "/images/robot.png"
 collection: portfolio
 ---